 Don’t give away information for free.
 Even if you’re casually revealing some hands at the table, some of your opponents might use this information against you in the future.
 The best players in the world never reveal their cards unless they’re at showdown and are forced to flip their cards up.
 By never showing your cards voluntarily you keep your villains guessing whether you’re bluffing or value-betting them.

 Adjusting to your opponents

-Understanding and playing a balanced strategy will keep your win rate high, but knowing how to make correct adjustments according to how your opponents are playing will put even more profits in your pocket.
-Successfully adjusting your strategy requires two components: Recognizing the tendencies of your opponents and taking advantage of those tendencies by playing the correct counter-strategy.
+Understanding and playing a balanced strategy will keep your win rate high, but knowing how to make correct adjustments according to how your opponents are playing will put even more money in your pocket.
+Successfully adjusting your strategy requires two components: Recognizing the tendencies of other players and taking advantage of those tendencies by playing the correct counter-strategy.
 Again, you can use 3 different techniques to achieve this: